skyrim-multiplayer/skymp/docs/docs_cmake_workflow.md

 When you switch between commits, you should run `cmake .. ` in the `build` directory.
 This action is called "CMake re-generation".

+Only `Visual Studio 16 2019` generator is supported on Windows.

 ## Adding Source Files

 * **Visual Studio**: `Add -> New Item -> /a meaningful source directory, not the build directory/`.
 No need to re-generate project files.